MicrosoftDocs/well-architected/well-architected/cost-optimization/tradeoffs.md

 When you design a workload to maximize return on investment (ROI) under financial constraints, you first need clearly defined functional and nonfunctional requirements.
 A work and effort prioritization strategy is essential.
 The foundation is a team that has a strong sense of financial responsibility.
 The team should have a strong understanding of available technologies and their billing models.

 After you understand the ROI of a workload, you can start improving it.
-To improve the ROI, consider how decisions based on the [Cost Optimization design principles](./principles.md) and the recommendations in the [Design review checklist for Cost Optimization](./checklist.md) might influence the goals and optimizations of other Azure Well-Architected Framework pillars.
+To improve the ROI, consider how decisions based on the [Cost Optimization design principles](./principles.md) and the recommendations in the [design review checklist for Cost Optimization](./checklist.md) might influence the goals and optimizations of other Azure Well-Architected Framework pillars.
 For cost optimization, it's important to avoid focusing on a cheaper solution.
 Choices that focus only on minimizing spending can increase the risk of undermining your workload's business goals and reputation.
 This article describes example tradeoffs that a workload team might encounter when considering the target setting, design, and operations for cost optimization.

 ## Cost Optimization tradeoffs with Reliability